Last modified: 2020-05-19 | Approximate reading time 4 mins

 Have you started noticing signs of wear and tear appearing on the layer of foundation parging on your house?

-The most common causes of cracked parging are: the house moving, the weather and temperature changes.
+The most common causes of cracked parging are the house moving, the weather and temperature changes.
 Cracks that measure less than 1 cm should not raise concerns in the short term unless there are many of them.
-In order to know if the cracks are active or not, take down detailed information about their current size and come back a few months later to see if they have changed.
+To know if the cracks are active or not, take down detailed information about their current size and come back a few months later to see if they have changed.

 However, don’t wait too long because if you see that the crack is active, you’ll have to fix it quickly.
-Whether the cracks are deep or superficial, always try to understand what exactly caused the damaged, so you don’t repeat any previous mistakes (for example: the type of product used to complete the work).
+Whether the cracks are deep or superficial, always try to understand what exactly caused the damage, so you don’t repeat any previous mistakes (for example the type of product used to complete the work).

 Parging should be left to professionals, even when the damage level is minor.
 Resurfacing is a tough job and mistakes will be hard to correct.
 Since foundation walls are usually visible, even the slightest flaws will pop out and affect the house’s appearance.
 Also, if you notice that the damage is too significant, the parge coat will have to be removed and replaced altogether.

 Fill out the form so that we can put you in contact with certified contractors from our network

 There are two different types of foundation parging: cement parging and acrylic parging (which is also made of cement but in this case, the product is mixed with liquid acrylic).
 The former is especially recommended for small repairs.

 Select a product that best suits your needs and that offers several useful properties (protection against UV rays, durability).
 If you run out of product after having started the job, always buy the same product, otherwise, you risk seeing a difference in colour.

 Before you start repairing the layer of parging, check the weather forecast.
 The products that you’re about to use are meant for temperatures over 4'C. Ideally, there shouldn’t be any rain in the 24 hours following the product application.